tthmok/599.90/topic.md

 ### T1: Proposal

 Develop a one paragraph proposal for your topic.
-This should mainly be identfying the topic, and a set of three candidate papers (likely research papers) and two examples (webpages, videos, commercial application etc.).
+This should mainly be identfying the topic, and a set of three candidate papers (likely research papers) and 1 to 2 examples (webpages, videos, commercial application etc.).
 You should sketch a brief outline of the kinds of things you think you might discuss for your topic presentation.

 ### T2a: Draft Presentation